Parallelising Glauber dynamics: Parallel sampling for Ising models

 \section{Parallel sampling for Ising models}

-To apply \cref{t:k-glauber} to the Ising model for $\ve{J}<1$, we use the fact that the Ising model satisfies approximate tensorization of entropy.
-The proof is in \cref{s:ising}. \begin{thm} Suppose $\ve{J}<1$.
+To apply \cref{t:k-glauber} to the Ising model for $\ve{J}<1$, we use the fact that the Ising model satisfies approximate tensorization of entropy. \begin{thm} Suppose $\ve{J}<1$.
 Then $\mu_{J,h}$ satisfies approximate tensorization of entropy with constant $\rc{1-\ve{J}}$. \end{thm}

-We first introduce a generic guarantee for approximate rejection sampling in \cref{a:ars}, based on establishing concentration for the difference of the log-pdfs.
-In \cref{s:conc}, we show that using an approximating product distribution is sufficient as a proposal distribution for $\mu_{J,h}$ when $\ve{J}_F$ is small enough, using the Hanson-Wright inequality.
+The proof is in \cref{s:ising}.
+We first introduce a generic guarantee for approximate rejection sampling in \cref{s:ars}, based on establishing concentration for the difference of the log-pdfs.
+In \cref{s:conc}, we show that using an approximating product distribution---chosen as the solution to a variational problem---is sufficient as a proposal distribution for $\mu_{J,h}$ when $\ve{J}_F$ is small enough, using the Hanson-Wright inequality.
 We put everything together in \cref{s:proof}, combining the speedup of $k$-Glauber dynamics, known mixing for the Ising model, guarantee on the approximate rejection sampler, with a careful analysis of the recursion in the algorithm.